marcprux/MemoZ/README.md

 ## Setup

-MemoZ is distributed as a source-level Swift Package,
+MemoZ is distributed as a source-level Swift Package.

 ### Swift Package Manager (SPM)

 The Swift Package Manager is a dependency manager integrated with the Swift build system.
 To learn how to use the Swift Package Manager for your project, please read the [official documentation](https://github.com/apple/swift-package-manager/blob/master/Documentation/Usage.md).

-To add MemoZ as a dependency, you have to add it to the `dependencies` of your `Package.swift` file and refer to that dependency in your `target`.
+Add MemoZ to the `dependencies` of your `Package.swift` file and refer to that dependency in your `target`.

 ```swift
 // swift-tools-version:5.0